 “hitherto enjoyed pretty good health.”
 She continues... "she has never looked

 strong" which could be taken as meaning that she was frail, but there's enough evidence to

 show that she wasn't.
 This may be a reference to Emily's pale complexion, described by

 Martha Brown stated that the sisters "were all well when Mr. Branwell was

 buried; but Miss Emily broke down the next week."

-Emily is thought to have had a protruding tooth; this image shows detail from the
+Emily is thought to have had prominent upper teeth; this image shows detail from

 Charlotte Bronte's Portrait of an Unknown Woman.